carbon-language/carbon-lang/llvm/docs/Proposals/TestSuite.rst

 ------------------
 https://asc.llnl.gov/coral-2-benchmarks/

-Many of its programs have already been integreated in MultiSource/Benchmarks/DOE-ProxyApps-C and MultiSource/Benchmarks/DOE-ProxyApps-C++.
+Many of its programs have already been integrated in MultiSource/Benchmarks/DOE-ProxyApps-C and MultiSource/Benchmarks/DOE-ProxyApps-C++.